jasminepvo/travel-journal/README.md

 # Travel Gal
-Travel Gal is a travel journal to help document your travels.
+Travel Gal is a travel journal to help document your travels and keep those memories forever.

 **Link to project:** https://travelgal.netlify.app/